 For the vinaigrette

 Place the sliced potatoes in a pot and cover with salted water.
-Cook over medium high heat until the potatoes are tender, 10 to 15 minutes.
-Transfer the potatoes to a colander and let drain and cool a few minutes.
+Cook over medium-high heat until the potatoes are tender, 10 to 15 minutes.
+Transfer the potatoes to a colander and let drain and cool for a few minutes.

 Bring a small pots of salted water to a boil over high heat.
 Add the green beans and blanch them, 3 to 6 minutes, depending on their thickness.
 Shock them by putting them in ice water.
 Drain in a colander.

 Prepare the vinaigrette by whisking the vinegar with the mustard, minced shallot, salt and pepper.
 Slowly add the olive oil and continue whisking to emulsify.